nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Nebraska Department of Correctional Services (NDCS) heads the state prison system.
 The NDSC, through its employees, operates the prison facilities located in the state’s jurisdiction.
 In addition to confining convicted individuals, the prison system also provides rehabilitation options to incarcerated individuals.

-What is the Difference Between Jail and Prison in Nebraska?
+What Is The Difference Between Jail and Prison in Nebraska?

 The fundamental distinction between jails and prisons in Nebraska is the length of the imprisonment sentence.
 Typically, persons convicted of a crime by the court will be sentenced to a state prison facility if the incarceration period is long.
 Nebraska jail facilities hold offenders for a shorter incarceration sentence.

+Nebraska jail facilities also house alleged offenders who law officers apprehended for crimes but are awaiting trial or sentencing.
+Inmates waiting to be transferred to a different correctional facility may also be housed in jails.
 The county/city local government oversees the general management of a jail facility in its jurisdiction.
-Generally, The Sheriff’s Department operates jail facilities.
-However, the state government operates the Nebraska prisons through its Department of Correctional Services.
-Since the incarceration period in state prisons is long, the prison facilities are more equipped than the jails and can also house many inmates.
+Generally, the Sheriff’s Department operates jail facilities.
+However, the state government oversees the operations of Nebraska prisons through its Department of Correctional Services.
+Since the incarceration period in state prisons is longer, prison facilities are generally more equipped than jails and may house many inmates.

-How Many Prisons are in Nebraska?
+How Many Prisons Are In Nebraska?

 • Community Corrections Center - Lincoln